MatthewGerber/raspberry-py/README.md

 ## Flask REST Server
 As with the Apache HTTP server, any modern HTTP server should suffice for serving the REST endpoints that are contacted by the JavaScript described above.
-For simplicity we use Flask's built-in server, which is started as follows:
+For simplicity, we use Flask's built-in server, which is started as follows:
 ```
 flask --app rpi.rest.examples.servo.servo run --host 0.0.0.0
 ```